newtonEMC2/good-engineering-practices/next-learning/next16-rendering-flow.md

 * Reuses the already-rendered HTML
 * Attaches React logic and event listeners
-* Makes Client Components interactive
+* Mounts Client Components in the placeholders to make them interactive

 **Code example (Client Component):**